-Given our international certifications of management systems, various bench marking studies and feedback from awards judging panels, we have also included some issues that have been raised during these processes into our discussions with our stakeholders.
+Given our international certifications of management systems, various benchmarking studies and feedback from third party professional judging panels for external awards, we have also included some issues that have been raised during these processes into our discussions with our stakeholders.

-Sustainability strategy and our long term sustainability goals: Our sustainability strategy and our long term sustainability goals also provide a basis for our report content.
-(Refer to our sustainability strategy and long term sustainability goals on pages 14, 25-27)
+Sustainability strategy and our long-term sustainability goals: Our sustainability strategy and our long-term sustainability goals provide a basis for our report content.
+(Refer to our sustainability strategy and long-term sustainability goals

-Having prioritized the material issues, accounted for the externalities, and applied life cycle thinking wherever possible at this stage, materiality assessment at GPIC becomes not only a process to decide the content of GPIC's sustainability report, but also an important element for the Company to incorporate sustainability better into its strategy; leverage existing resources for sustainable value creation; and engage more effectively with our stakeholders on key issues that have a broader impact.
+Having prioritized the material issues, accounted for the externalities, and applied a lifecycle thinking where relevant, the materiality assessment at GPIC becomes a process that impact GPIC beyond just the content of GPIC's sustainability report, but also an important element for the Company to incorporate sustainability and risk assessment into its strategy; leverage existing resources for sustainable value creation; and engage more effectively with our stakeholders on key issues that have a broader impact.